Thumb ring

-A thumb ring is a piece of equipment designed to protect the thumb during archery.
-This is a ring of leather, stone, horn, wood, bone, antler, ivory, metal, ceramics, plastic, or glass which fits over the end of the thumb, coming to rest at the outer edge of the outer joint.
-Typically a flat area extends from the ring to protect the pad of the thumb from the bowstring; this may be supplemented by a leather extension.
+A thumb ring is a ring meant to be worn on one's thumb.
+Most commonly, thumb rings are used as an archery equipment designed to protect the thumb pulp from the bowstring during a thumb draw, and are made of leather, stone, horn, wood, bone, antler, ivory, metal, ceramics, plastic or glass.
+It usually fits over the distal phalanx of the thumb, coming to rest at the distal edge of the interphalangeal joint.
+Typically a flange extends from the ring to cover the thumb pulp, and may be supplemented by a leather extension.

-Use
+In some cultures, thumb rings also serve a decorative function like other types of rings, and are used to signal social status or ranks.
+In East Asia, such thumb rings are usually made of jade.

+Uses

+Archery

+The most common use of a thumb ring throughout history has been its role in archery.
 When drawing a bow using a thumb draw, the thumb is hooked around the bowstring just beneath the arrow and its grip reinforced with the first (sometimes second) finger.
 The bowstring rests against the inner pad of the archer's thumb and the thumb ring protects the skin.
 The bowstring rests against the flat of the ring when the bow is drawn.
 Today, thumb rings are used by archers practicing styles from most of Asia and some regions of northern Africa.

-Ishi, the "last wild American Indian", used a thumb draw, but no skin protection.
+Jewellery

+According to some ancient beliefs, wearing a thumb ring can ward off spells, misfortunes, and illness.
+In many cases, these thumb rings would be engraved with specific symbols to further scare off evil spirits, demons, and dark scourges.

+Starting in Ancient Greek societies, wearing thumb rings was a symbol of power, rank, wealth, and influence.
+In some cases, the highest and wealthiest authorities would wear multiple thumb rings to prove their importance.
+This usage is still in practice in many countries today.

+In Ancient China, thumbs rings are commonly made out of jade and worn specifically to signify military ranks or seniorities in religious sects.